wbthomason/blog/content/post/academic-vim.md

 be a good option.

 Finally, I favor Vim over Emacs for its plugin ecosystem, ease of use in the terminal[^terminal], and speed.
-Vim's customization language (Vimscript) is admittedly horrible compared to Emacs Lisp, but Neovim fixes some of this deficiency through its remote plugin API.
+Vim's customization language (Vim script) is admittedly horrible compared to Emacs Lisp, but Neovim fixes some of this deficiency through its remote plugin API.
 Given that Neovim also adds an asynchronous job API[^vim8], cleans up the Vim source code, and offers greater future maintainability with no regressions from Vim's functionality, it is the best choice of Vim-family